 SUMMER THEATER CAMPS

-This summer we have two three-week live-and-in-person theater camps for you!
+This summer offers up two three-week live-and-in-person theater camps for you.
 Choose either a musical or a play from each session.
+Entering grades 3–7.

 Session 1 June 21–July 9